 Camp Quinipet Day Camp — Shelter Island

 Camp Quinipet sits on a large, partially wooded peninsula with wonderful water views from almost everywhere.
 There is no swimming pool, but there is a sandy beach and a dock with all sorts of watercraft.
 The camp offers a sleepaway program, day camp, and a sailing school.
-Quinipet is more rustic than fancy, but it does have comfortable lodgings, up-to-date facilities, and is situated in one of the most picturesque spots on Long Island.
+Quinipet is more rustic than fancy, but it does have comfortable lodgings that include bunk beds, electricity, bathrooms, and air conditioning.
 The staff is friendly and professional.
+Activities include fishing, yoga, sailing, rock band, and arts and crafts.
+Day camp is from 9am to 4pm Monday through Friday, and is structured to have the feeling of an overnight experience without a sleepover.
 The camp is owned and operated by the United Methodist Church and includes some progressive Christian programming, but children of all faiths are welcome.
 Campers register by the week.

 Camp W Day Camp — Melville

 With a range of programs to fit the needs of campers in pre-K to ninth grade, Camp W is here for kids to have fun and make friendships.
 Kids can make this camp experience their own by choosing areas of interest each day during three choice periods.
 Choose from GaGa ball, rocketry, the camp newspaper or show, magic, hip-hop dance, and more.
-Early care and late care are available.
+Campers can register by the week for sessions that last from 8:45am to 3:30pm.
+Early care is available from 7:30am to 8:30am, and late care is from 3:30pm to 6pm.
+Fees include lunch, day trips, electives, and pictures.

 Crestwood Country Day Camp — Melville